odawage/ROH-vs-IBD/README.md

   The scripts are written for SLURM, R 4.3.3 and PLINK 1.9 and 2.0 The "Scenarios" file is a list of all paramenter combinations, dataset, and marker densities.

+# Folder structure

+- Code
+  - Dataset
+    - [name of dataset]
+      - [set all raw ADAM files here]

+The rest of the result folder are created by the scripts

 # Order of running the files :yellow_heart:

 1. Raw_to_PedMap.R